Time Out says

-This’ll be gouda: the Westin Hotel is doing a cheesy take on classic high tea
+This’ll be gouda: the Westin Hotel is bringing back its cheesy take on classic high tea

-Westin executive chef Michael Greenlaw has teamed up with Anthony Demia from Maker and Monger for the event, which will bring a series of cheeses together in both sweet and savoury dishes.
+Yes, the insanely successful, sold-out event is back for 2019.
+The idea for High Cheese began when Westin executive chef Michael Greenlaw teamed up with Anthony Demia from Maker and Monger to bring a series of cheeses together in both sweet and savoury dishes.

-The coup de gras (pun intended) will be a whole baked Normandy camembert served with mini baguettes that you can rip apart and dip into the cheese, like your very own cheese fondue.
+The coup de gras (pun intended) is the whole baked Normandy camembert served with lavosh that you can dip right into the cheese, like your very own cheese fondue.
 Holy cheesus.

 The Westin's High Cheese is priced at $70 per person and is available every day from 5pm.
 Guests can also add on a wine pairing which starts at $15 a glass.
 There's Bellingham Estate Pinot Gris, Jack Rabbit Pinot Noir or even a glass of Moet and Chandon Imperial NV on offer.